Kyrobi/Cynagen/Files/FAQ.md

 ### Is Keep Inventory on?

 > Keep inventory is ONLY enabled in the over-world.
 It is disabled both in the nether and the end.

 > It is advised that you stash all your valuables away before you visit the end/nether.
+Ender chests are useful

 ***